kakao-tech-campus-2nd-step2/android-contacts/README.md

 # android-contacts

-## Step1 연락처 추가
+## Step1 _연락처 추가_

 ### Layout Requirements

 **User input**

 - Default: name, phone number, e-mail
   - only numbers can be input in phone number
 - Addition: birthday, gender, memo
   - choose one of two genders

 **Button**

-- more
+- more details
 - cancel
 - save